-Execution Access LLC is registered as a broker-dealer with the SEC, FINRA and 22 states based on business requirements.
-Execution Access LLC operates a transparent central limit order book known as eSpeed to trade in U.S. Treasury securities.
-Execution Access LLC is an introducing broker for trades matched on the eSpeed trading platform.
+Execution Access is registered as a broker-dealer with the SEC and in 22 states and the U.S. Virgin Islands based on business requirements.
+Additionally, Execution Access is a FINRA member organization.
+Execution Access operates a transparent central limit order book known as eSpeed to trade in U.S. Treasury securities.
+Execution Access is an introducing broker for trades matched on the eSpeed trading platform.
 The trades, once matched, are submitted to our fully disclosed clearing broker for clearance and settlement.